Toone, Tennessee

 Toone is a town in Hardeman County, Tennessee, United States.
 The population was 364 at the 2010 census.

 History

-Toone is located in former Chickasaw country.
+Toone is located in the former Chickasaw country.
 The first Europeans to visit the area arrived on flatboats via the Hatchie River as early as 1725.
 By 1830 the community was populated enough that it was included in the United States census.
 In 1856, Toone developed into a railroad town with businesses opening up around the railroad.
 Brick manufacturing became the major industry, and many homes still have original Toone bricks in their architecture.
 During the Civil War, the town served as an encampment for the Union Army and saw one small skirmish for rail line control.

 Kilgore Flares Company explosion

 On September 14, 2010, an explosion and flash fire occurred at the Kilgore Flares Company plant near Toone.
 Six workers were injured in the mishap, three of them critically.
 Another accident at the facility in 2001 caused the death of one employee.
 Kilgore manufactures airborne expendable decoy flares for the US military.